CodeCorico/MemoryOverflow/cards/README.md

 # status

-Status can only be: "working", "deprecated" or "played"
+Status can only be: "working", "playing" or "deprecated"

 # edition